 Volunteer

-2. Get your dog registered with your local council.
-Proof of registration is required.
+• Your dog is registered with your local council.

 a) If your dog is distracted for long periods of time from its primary task, to keep you safe, this could pose a risk to you.